- The average cost of car insurance in Massachusetts is $2,429 a year or $202 per month, based on our data analysis.

 Rates based on driver profile, history and habits in Massachusetts

-If you receive a speeding ticket in Massachusetts, be prepared for your car insurance rates to rise by up to 26% when you renew your policy.
-This increase might last for about three years.
-However, the exact amount of the increase depends on the specific laws in your state, your insurance provider and your driving record.
+If you get caught speeding in Massachusetts, your car insurance rates will increase by 32% when you renew your policy.
+Typically, you’ll pay the increased premiums for three years.
+But how much your rates go up can vary depending on the laws in your state, the insurance company you’re with, and your driving history.

 Car insurance cost in Massachusetts for high-risk drivers